 PRINTABLE EDUCATION CALENDAR

 The programs listed here are designed to help persons with dementia, family caregivers and anyone interested in learning about Alzheimer’s disease and related disorders.
 They are free and open to the public.
 Professional care providers are welcome to attend, no Continuing Education Contact Hours are offered for these presentations.
+If you are interested in setting up an education program, please fill out and submit the speaker request form.

 Now What Was I Saying?: A Brain Health Presentation